garu/scala-for-perl5-programmers/README.md

         .reverse()                   // like Perl's "reverse"
-        .trim()                      // removes whitespace characters from left or right .split("regex")              // like Perl 5's "split" (even lets you set a limit as a second arg) .concat("append me")         // concatenates new string to the end of original string .toLowerCase()               // like Perl's "lc"
+        .trim()                      // removes whitespace characters from left or right .split("regex")              // like Perl 5's "split" (can even set a limit as a second arg) .concat("append me")         // concatenates new string to the end of original string .toLowerCase()               // like Perl's "lc"
         .toUpperCase()               // like Perl's "uc"